OAB is not something you need to just accept

 OAB happens when the bladder muscle starts squeezing to push urine out

-Since OAB is a medical condition, prescription Toviaz® (fesoterodine fumarate) can help significantly reduce its symptoms.
-This means that when you’re on Toviaz, you may not always have to worry about going before you actually
+Since OAB is a medical condition, prescription TOVIAZ® (fesoterodine fumarate) can help significantly reduce its symptoms of leaks, strong sudden urges to go, and going too often.

 This section will tell you more about the causes and symptoms of OAB.
 But it might help to start with some bladder basics.